Does Synthetic Oil Sludge

 When it comes to motor oil, there are two main types: synthetic and conventional.
 So, does synthetic oil clean sludge?
 The answer is yes!

+In fact, one of the benefits of synthetic oil is that it helps clean out your engine by reducing deposits and buildup.
 Sludge is a type of deposit that can form in your engine when oil breaks down.
-Over time, these deposits can build up and cause problems with your engine’s performance.
+Over time, these deposits can accumulate and affect your engine’s performance.

+Synthetic oil is designed to break down more slowly than conventional oil, helping prevent sludge formation.
 In addition, synthetic oil contains additives that can help to clean out any existing sludge in your engine.
 These additives work to dissolve deposits and keep your engine running smoothly.

 What are the Disadvantages of Synthetic Oil?